Academic Petition Appeals

 - There are special circumstances warranting the granting of the appeal.

 If you feel your case meets the above criteria, gather all documents and communications related to your case, including any petitions or forms.
 Briefly outline your situation and the steps you have taken to resolve it (a bulleted list is ideal), and state why you feel the denial of your request was the incorrect decision.

-Bring this information to the Academic Programs office, room 315 in the Administration building, or email to email@example.com.
+Bring this information to the Academic Programs office, room 319 in the Kennedy , or email to firstname.lastname@example.org.

 Your request will be reviewed, and additional information may be gathered from your advisor, department, dean, and the office of the registrar.
 We may wish to meet with you and will contact you if needed.